Ask a question or call 0800 422 733

 Get your building career off to a great start with a qualification that prepares you for the workforce.

-Set yourself up for an apprenticeship or entry-level job in the building and construction industry with this popular programme.
+Set yourself up for an apprenticeship or entry-level job in the building and construction industry with these popular programmes.

-Carpentry is more suited to students who enjoy working outdoors on large-scale construction projects.
+Carpentry suits students who enjoy working outdoors on large-scale construction projects.
 Joinery is more suited to students who have an eye for detail and enjoy working with precise measurements.
 Both specialisations have excellent job prospects in New Zealand and globally.

-As a graduate, you will be qualified to work as an entry-level construction site worker, pre-cut factory worker, and in the retail sector of the construction and joinery industries.
+As a graduate, you will be qualified to work as an entry-level construction site worker, pre-cut factory worker, and in the retail sector of the construction and joinery industries or drafting or architectural roles.

-NMIT’s tutors are Licenced Building Practitioners with extensive industry experience and our top-notch facilities include a carpentry barn and enclosed construction yard.
+NMIT’s tutors are qualified building practitioners with extensive industry experience and our top-notch facilities include a carpentry barn and an enclosed construction yard.

 Our students are strongly represented in the regional and national Apprentice of the Year competition, which speaks to the real-world education available at NMIT.